 As we come to the end of World Breast Feeding week I admit to feeling a little bitter sweet.
 I have seen so many encouraging and educational posts for women hoping to or trying to Breastfeed, yet on the other hand, I have read countless nasty debates between Mummy’s who choose to Breastfeed and those who choose to Formula feed.
-I wish that as Mummy’s we would take a softer approach to one another, after all we’re all motivated by the same thing, love for our precious babies.
+Breastfeeding and Me, my story of complete lactation failure is an honest blog post, and one that I’ve struggled to write.
+I wonder if you can relate?
+Did you even know this could happen?!
+Reading some of the online posts I wish that as Mummy’s we would take a softer approach to one another, after all we’re all motivated by the same thing, love for our precious babies.
 It can be really difficult carrying around the Mummy guilt and I think we should support each other in our choices rather than being so down right nasty.

 As soon as we discovered I was pregnant, we began discussing all our parenting ideals.
 My husband and I share a lot of common values and interests and he is always supportive of my choices.
 He was happy when I explained that I wanted to Breastfeed.
 I explained that I knew it would be difficult but that was my decision and I was sticking to it.
 I read up a lot about it in the early days and kept my decision close to my heart for the next few months of pregnancy.

 As we drew closer to my due date, I was reading the amazing book by Giovanna Fletcher Happy Mum Happy Baby and this left me feeling prepared for all the different things to expect with my milk supply.
 I started to wonder when a fewof the wee symptoms would start, I hadn’t noticed my Breasts feeling fuller, or any sign of Colostrum but none the less was excited about Breast Feeding my firstborn.
 I couldn’t wait for the bond we would build, for the knowledge that I was providing them with a nourishing supply of food, tending to their needs.